ontoportal/documentation/docs/index.md

 ### About us

-OntoPortal (formerly known as the NCBO Virtual Appliance or BioPortal Virtual Appliance or NCBO technology) is the community-maintained distribution of the BioPortal software (originally developped by the [Stanford Center for Biomedical Informatics Research](https://bmir.stanford.edu/)).
+OntoPortal (formerly known as the NCBO Virtual Appliance or BioPortal Virtual Appliance or NCBO technology) is the community-maintained distribution of the BioPortal software (originally developed by the [Stanford Center for Biomedical Informatics Research](https://bmir.stanford.edu/)).

 The [OntoPortal Alliance](https://ontoportal.org) is the community that maintains this software.
 It is a consortium of research and infrastructure teams (and one SME) dedicated to promoting the development of ontology repositories –in science and more– based on the collaboratively developed OntoPortal open-source software.